-Managed engineering teams for UAE and MENA organisations that need continuity, speed, and accountable delivery execution
+Managed engineering teams for UAE and MENA scaling businesses

 Common workflow challenges